nvawda/bz2file/README.rst

 library's ``bz2`` module, including features from the latest development version of CPython that are not available in older releases.

-Bz2file is compatible with Python 2.6, 2.7, and 3.0 through 3.4.
+Bz2file is compatible with CPython 2.6, 2.7, and 3.0 through 3.4, as well as
+PyPy 2.0.

 Features